 Did you know that you can bring your doctors orders for an X-ray to Doctors Imaging and avoid a trip to the hospital imaging department?
 Walk-in exams are accommodated as much as possible on a “work-in” basis, provided insurance authorization is obtained for services.
 Routine x-rays can be done anytime between 8:30 A.M. – 5 P.M.

 At Doctors Imaging, we use only digital X-rays — not film.
 In years past, x-ray images were maintained on large film sheets (much like a large photographic negative).
 Today, X-ray images are captured as digital files.
 These stored images are easily shared with you and your doctor to support your healthcare.

 What is an x-ray?

 X-ray is the oldest and most frequently used form of medical imaging.
-X-rays can produce diagnostic images of the human body on film or digitally that allow doctors to view and assess broken bones or other injuries.
+X-rays can produce diagnostic images of the human body that allow doctors to view and assess broken bones or other injuries.
 X-rays are an important tool in guiding orthopedic surgery and in the treatment of sports-related injuries.
-X-ray may uncover more advanced forms of cancer in bones, although early screening for cancer findings requires other methods.
+An x-ray may uncover more advanced forms of cancer in bones, although early screening for cancer findings requires other methods.

 What are some common uses of x-ray?